cloudmesh-community/book/chapters/in/hadoop-comet.md

 Overview
 --------

-Users can run Hadoop on Gordon using the myHadoop infrastucture, which integrates configuration and Hadoop cluster setup within Gordon's normal job-scheduling environment.
+Users can run Hadoop on Gordon using the myHadoop infrastructure, which integrates configuration and Hadoop cluster setup within Gordon's normal job-scheduling environment.
 The Hadoop File System (HDFS) is built using the high-performance flash drives (SSDs) mounted on each compute node